shaycarwiz/poker-tracker/packages/api/README.md

 The server will start on `http://localhost:3000`

+**Note**: This is part of a monorepo.
+The web application runs on port 3000 by default, so make sure to configure the API port appropriately if running both simultaneously.

 ### Available Scripts

 - `npm run dev` - Start development server with hot reload